The Night Montevideo Teaches You How to Listen to Tango

 Two men.
 One with a bandoneon, one with a guitar.
 No singer.
 No amplification.
 No microphone.
 Just the instruments and the room.

 Buenos Aires tango shows are performances.
 They're staged, choreographed, designed for cameras.
-They're beautiful but they're spectacle.
+They're beautiful, but they're spectacle.

-They played "La Cumparsita."
+They play "La Cumparsita."
 Written in Montevideo in 1917, the most famous tango ever composed.
 Gerardo Matos Rodriguez wrote it as a student march that somehow became the anthem of an entire musical genre.

 The Rio de la Plata Argument